Leaderboard

 2 points

-27. Today a flock of around 30 Redpolls stopped off en route north for a feed.
+Today a flock of around 30 Redpolls stopped off en route north for a feed.
 The snow is slowly going.
 It would appear I sparked some interest in the technique I used the other day and again in this layout.
 I've given some tips, but should anyone need more instruction, let me know.
 I created a word frame with a twist, outlined text on the letters R and F, lifted the one comrer.
-I forgot to mention that I created the letterboard, in the previous layout, matching the colour of the wood frame with the ground squirrels.
+I forgot to mention that I created the letterboard, in the previous layout, matching the colour of the wood frame with the ground squirrels.2 points

-28. Yesterday was a beautiful day, sun shining as it almost always does.
+Yesterday was a beautiful day, sun shining as it almost always does.
 Generating more and more heat every day, brought out the first of the ground squirrels.
 Temperature raised to +13c.
 Of course I had to take photos of them, also fed them with carrots and nuts.
 Which they filled their cheeks with to take back to their burrows.
 The three that emerged were half grown, undoubtedly born later in the season last year.
 There was a bitter cold wind today, which meant they weren't going to venture out.
 At least yesterday they had a chance to replenish their larders.
 Continuing with the topic of photography, when I take photos there are several thoughts on my mind, such as visualizing how the shot will look.
 Lighting, distracting objects, angle and so on.
 Hoping to take a shot that will appeal to a wide audience, evoke emotion and compel myself and any viewer to keeping looking.
 In my opinion, that is the essence of a good photo.
 The same applies to my layouts.
-When you create layouts, what thoughts run through your mind?
+When you create layouts, what thoughts run through your mind?2 points

 1 point